actions/setup-node/README.md

 ```

 Checking latest version of Node.js:
 (By default, action searches version locally before downloading it.
-This flag forces action to check if local version is the latest one)
+The flag forces action to check if cached version is not outdated)
 ```yaml
 steps:
 - uses: actions/checkout@v2